-The grounds and modalities for the cancellation of the registration of a person as a member of the Institute or as a Chartered Accountant are enumerated under clause 23.
+The suspension of membership and the revocation of licence are dealt with in clause 20.
+The grounds and modalities for the cancellation of the registration of a person as a member of the Institute or as a Chartered Accountant are enumerated under clause 21.

-Clause 24 mandates the Institute to establish, keep and maintain registers of members of the Institute and a register of persons engaged in the public practice of accountancy.
+Clause 22 mandates the Institute to establish, keep and maintain a register of members of the Institute and a register of persons engaged in the public practice of accountancy and the practice of accountancy.
 The Institute may cause any correction or alteration to be made to the registers.
 The clause is a novelty as it provides a platform for the general public to ascertain the status of a person who engages in accountancy practice in the country and enables the Institute to supervise and regulate persons engaged in the public practice of accountancy.

-Clause 25 enumerates the grounds for striking off the name of a person from a register of the Institute.
+Clause 23 enumerates the grounds for striking off the name of a person from a register of the Institute.
 The clause also provides for the restoration of the name of a person whose registration has been struck off the register, subject to the satisfaction of the Council that that person has subsequently become a fit and proper person to practise the profession of accountancy and upon payment of the prescribed fee and any penalty levied against that person.

-Clause 26 deals with representation to the Council and appeal.
-The clause mandates the Council to give a member the opportunity to be heard before suspending the member or cancelling the registration of the member.
-The clause further permits a person who is dissatisfied with a decision of the Council to make an appeal to the High Court within three months after the receipt of notice of the decision of the Council and, upon payment of the prescribed fee and any penalty levied against that person, have the name restored in the register in accordance with clause 27, which deals with the restoration of membership.
+Clause 24 deals with representation to the Council and appeal.
+The clause mandates the Council to give a member the opportunity to be heard before suspending the member or cancelling the membership of the member.
+The clause further permits a person who is dissatisfied with a decision of the Council to make an appeal to the High Court within three months after the receipt of notice of the decision of the Council and, upon payment of the prescribed fee and any penalty levied against that person, have the name restored in the register in accordance with clause 25, which deals with the restoration of membership.